skyzh/mini-lsm/mini-lsm-book/src/week3-01-ts-key-refactor.md

 In this chapter, you will:

 * Refactor your implementation to use key+ts representation.
+* Make your code compile with the new key representation.

 ## Task 0: Use MVCC Key Encoding